 Kforce Inc. Announces Third-Quarter Earnings Date and Participation at J.P.
 Morgan and Truist Conferences

-/EIN News/ -- TAMPA, Fla., Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Kforce Inc. (NASDAQ: KFRC), a solutions firm that specializes in technology and other professional staffing services, will release third-quarter results post-market on Monday, October 31, 2022, followed by a conference call at 5:00 pm ET to discuss the results.
-The dial-in number is (888) 550-5417 and the conference passcode is “Kforce”.
+TAMPA, Fla., Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Kforce Inc. KFRC, a solutions firm that specializes in technology and other professional staffing services, will release third-quarter results post-market on Monday, October 31, 2022, followed by a conference call at 5:00 pm ET to discuss the results.
+The dial-in number is (888) 550-5417 and the conference passcode is "Kforce".
 The live webcast can be accessed at this link.
 A replay of the call will be available at http://investor.kforce.com for one year after the call.

 Also announced today, Kforce Inc. management will participate at the following conferences: